TheBrockEllis/thebrockellis.github.io/_posts/2016-10-17-Ionic-2-RC1-Pipe-Build-Error.markdown

 tl;dr Fun error with ngc when building RC1 app solved!

+# UPDATE

+A few wonderful people on Twitter have pointed out that the `args[]` param in my pipe was a required parameter.
+Simply adding a question mark after the param name (`args?: any[]`) would resolve the issue as well.
+I guess I just chose the nuclear option. =)

+---

 Just upgraded my RC0 app to RC1 and was adding some new code.
 Wanted to throw an update to a buddy of mine via TestFlight for iOS.
 I went to go run `ionic build ios` and ran into the following error:

 ```